Medicare may be the best the U.S. has to offer, but it still falls behind other countries

 “We also know the contentment is there despite the fact that a quarter of patients on Medicare in the United States are underinsured.”

-It all sounds familiar to Dr. Peter Lipson, an internal medicine specialist at the Wayne State University School of Medicine.
+It all sounds familiar to Dr. Peter Lipson, an internal medicine specialist in Farmington Hills, Michigan.

 “We have crappy outcomes for a huge price tag,” Lipson added.
 “We do all kinds of stuff that doesn’t really work that’s expensive.
 We are wasting a ton of money and probably not helping people.”